xuefenfei712/mapDATAge/README.md

 ## Citation

-XL, OL, [mapDATAge: a ShinyR package to chart ancient DNA data through space and time]
+Xuexue Liu, Ludovic Orlando, mapDATAge: a ShinyR package to chart ancient DNA data through space and time.

 Centre for Anthropobiology and Genomics of Toulouse (CAGT) (https://cagt.cnrs.fr/)

-## Acknowledgement
+## Acknowledgements

 We thank Dr Pablo Librado for fruitful comments on earlier versions of the manuscript and for formatting the horse ancestry data.